 agent or agents, to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Corporation, and such authority may be general or confined to specific instances.

-SECTION 2 .
-Loans.
-No loans shall be contracted on behalf of the Corporation and no evidences of indebtedness shall be issued in its name unless authorized by the Board of Directors.
+evidence of indebtedness shall be issued in its name unless authorized by the Board of Directors.
 Such authority may be general or confined to specific instances.

 SECTION 3.
 Checks, Drafts, etc. All checks, drafts, or other orders for the payment of

 money, or other evidence of indebtedness issued in the name of the Corporation shall be signed by such officer or officers, agent or agents of the Corporation and in such manner as shall from time to time be determined by resolution of the Board of Directors.

 SECTION 4.
 Deposits.
 All funds of the corporation shall be deposited from time to time